mjknj18/Demographic-Health-Risk-Analysis/README.md

 ## Questions

-1. For each state, what is the relationship between the percentage the population lacking healthcare and the percentage of the population in poverty?
+1. For each state, what is the relationship between the percentage of the population lacking healthcare and the percentage of the population living in poverty?

 ## Datasets